lucasguarasp/compareflow/README.md

-# IuConverse
+# CompareFlow

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

 The project contains
-- 'IUConverse' in Angular;
+- 'CompareFlow' in Angular;
-- 'jwt-auth-node' to perform authentication;
-- 'iuconverse-api-getway' to communicate with Mongo DB database and external api calls

 ## Development server